Massachusetts Electricity Deregulation: Complete 2026 Guide - article hero image

 Basic Service vs Competitive Supply

-Basic Service is what you get if you don't choose a supplier.
-Your utility buys power through auctions and passes the cost straight to you.
+Basic Service is what you get if you don't choose.
+Your utility buys power through auctions and passes the cost straight through.

-Basic Service rates reset every January and July[4].
-Summer rates and winter rates can swing pretty dramatically.
+Rates reset every January and July.[4]
+Summer and winter can swing dramatically.
 No rate lock.
 No predictability.
-You're just riding the market wherever it goes.
+You're riding the market.

-Competitive suppliers offer different options.
-Fixed-rate plans lock your price for 12-36 months, so there's no sticker shock when heating season hits.
+Competitive suppliers offer alternatives.
+Fixed-rate plans lock your price for 12-36 months—no sticker shock when heating season hits.
 Variable plans change monthly.
-Sometimes they're cheaper, sometimes not.
-Many suppliers also sell 100% renewable plans if that matters to you.
+Sometimes cheaper.
+Sometimes not.
+Many offer 100% renewable for environmentally-conscious customers.

 How to Switch Suppliers in Massachusetts

-Switching suppliers takes about five minutes.
-Your power never goes out.
+Switching takes five minutes.
+Your power never blinks.

-Find your account number on your Eversource or National Grid bill.
-Compare offers through Mass.gov energy resources or ElectricRates.org.
+Grab your Eversource or National Grid bill.
+Find your account number.
+Compare offers on ElectricRates.org.
 Pick a plan.
 Enroll online or by phone.
-You'll need your account number, address, and some form of ID.

-Your new supplier notifies your utility automatically.
-The switch takes one or two billing cycles to complete.
-You keep getting one bill from your utility, but the supply line item shows your new rate and supplier name.
+Your new supplier notifies your utility.
+Takes one or two billing cycles.
+You keep getting one bill—but the supply line shows your new rate and supplier.

 No one comes to your house.
 No service interruption.
-No installation appointments.
-Just a lower charge on your bill if you picked well.
+Just a different charge on your bill—hopefully lower, if you compared carefully.

 Switching in Massachusetts